glynnreid/scaling-archer/README.md

 --------------
 Important!
 For windows users - you must run cmd prompt as Administrator

+Create a home for code by using the script "git-install"

+Options:
+-n : Name
+-d : Directory to install to

+This will create a directory in /var/www/sites/<name> , unless overridden by -d It will also create a repo in ~/repos called <name>.git

+Now you can add a new remote to your project in your host OS : vagrant@192.168.50.4:repos/<name>.git

+The repo has a post-receive hook and will auto-deploy to the directory from above

+** Tje following is OUT OF DATE and NEEDS REVISING **
 Options:
 -n : Name
 -c : Code path (full path)